-Start the pump(s).
-Refer to Initial Fire Up - Start of Heating Season to start the outdoor furnace.
-Bring the water temperature up to operating temperature (185°F or 85°C) for two hours with the system circulating; then add water to the full mark.
+1. Start the pump(s).
+Refer to Initial Fire Up - Start of Heating Season in the Owner's Manual to start the outdoor furnace.
+Bring the water temperature up to operating temperature (185°F or 85°C) for hours with the system circulating; then add water to the full mark.
 Continue to run the pump and circulate the water for 24 hours.
+If a multi-speed pump is used, set the pump on high.

-NOTE: It is important to bring the water in the system up to operating temperature (i.e., 185°F or 85°C) immediately after filling the system.
+NOTE: It is important to bring the water in the system up to operating temperature (i.e., 185°F or 85°C) immediately after filling the system and to circulate for at least 24 hours to kill bacteria.
 This also applies any time water is added to the system.